IceIce1ce/TSBOW/baselines/README.md

 [validation_YOLO.py](validation_YOLO.py) can be used for validation the YOLOv8, YOLOv11, and YOLOv12 models.

 The script below is an example for validating the YOLO models on test set.
+More detailed validation configurations are mentioned in [validation_YOLO.sh](validation_YOLO.sh).

 ```bash
 python validation_YOLO.py \